Eating Well to Ensure Your Oral Health: The Best Foods for Your Teeth

 Dairy Products

 While this was touched on above, it is worth going into more detail.
 Dairy products like cheese, yoghurts and milk are absolutely full of calcium and phosphate.
 Both of which are incredibly important when it comes to strengthening your teeth and bones.
 Moreover, including a healthy amount of dairy in your diet can help to restore and maintain a healthy PH balance in your mouth, which in turn can offset the effects of sugary and acidic foods.
 Yoghurts, specifically, are an amazing source of probiotics that can then help to rid your mouth of any lingering bad bacteria.
 Ideally, you should opt for natural yoghurts without any sugar.
+The bottom line is that the food you eat can have a tremendous impact on your dental health.
+You have to make sure that you take care of your smile.
+Do what you can at home and then visit your dentist at least once per year to do a horror examination of the health of your teeth.

 Fluoride